-My name is Stephen Colvin.
-I live in New York City and this is my website.
+My name is Stephen Colvin and I live in New York City.

-Learning something new, playing a new instrument or playing a new sport, is not easy.
+Learning something new, playing either an instrument or a new sport is not easy.
 It’s okay to feel frustrated and confused and think of yourself as being really stupid because you’re not getting it.
 We need to become novelty seekers looking to balance the familiar and the new.

 In the beginning, we start out unconsciously incompetent — we don’t know what we don’t know.
 It takes time to discover what needs our attention as we become consciously incompetent — we learn what we don’t know.
 The next stage is becoming consciously competent — where focused and effective practice builds confidence.
 The final stage is unconscious competence when we become one with our instrument, whatever it may be.